 Do you need to make funeral arrangements but don’t know where to start?
 If you’re feeling unsure about what’s meant to happen (and when), you’re not alone.
 Losing a loved one is a challenge for anyone, and it’s especially difficult if you’ve been left with the responsibility of arranging the memorial service.
+Added to this recently is the difficulty in changing regulations around gatherings due to the coronavirus pandemic.
 So it’s normal to have a few questions about how it all works.

 One of the most common questions I hear from families is “how long do we have before the funeral needs to be held?”.
 The answer to this is entirely dependent on you, your family and the wishes of the person who has passed.
 While there’s no formal rules on how long you should wait before holding a funeral, the amount of time you have to make arrangements will depend on the type of service you want to hold.
 Here’s some things to consider when making your decision.